How do I become a Healthytarian?

 Is the Healthytarian lifestyle backed by science?

 The healthytarian lifestyle is first and foremost backed by each individual’s inherent knowing as they progress in their personal and spiritual evolution, of what is best for them at any given time, and what makes most sense for life on our planet today.
 As for science, that depends on what science you are referring to.
 Most of what is called science today is nothing more than corporately driven, biased pseudo-science and misrepresented studies, or outdated information.
-The healthytarian lifestyle has a foundation based on the most leading edge science, like quantum physics, epigenetics, energy and integrative medicine and other similar disciplines, as well as ancient wisdom and the laws of nature.
+The healthytarian diet is fully backed by science, and the lifestyle has a foundation in the most leading edge sciences, including quantum physics, epigenetics, energy and integrative medicine and other similar disciplines.
+There is also an emphasis on ancient wisdom and the laws of nature.
 For example, the information about eating plant-based and living foods is both supported today by a wide variety of health experts and organizations, based on sound science about the human body and nutrition.
-As well, it has been adopted and promoted throughout the ages by various cultures, as being highly beneficial for optimal living.
+As well, it has been adopted and promoted throughout the ages by various cultures as being highly beneficial for optimal living.

 Is the Healthytarian lifestyle just another name for Vegan or Vegetarian?